deancn/deancn/README.md

 ## What's the Airdb?

-Airdb is a Github Organization, and you can check the repo [here](https://github.com/airdb)
+Airdb is a GitHub organization.
+You can check out github repository at https://github.com/airdb or join the [Discord](https://discord.gg/EpjzT2U6vu) server.

-https://airdb.wiki Just for reference if you are willing to code with us.

-Leave me a Message by scanning the QR Code via Wechat.

-Welcome to sponsor & donate the  [airdb team😘😝💝🎀](https://github.com/sponsors/airdb)

-Join [Discord](https://discord.gg/EpjzT2U6vu), and try to make contribution!!
+If you are interested in contributing to our coding work, you can refer to their wiki at https://airdb.wiki.

+Airdb team 😘😝💝🎀 welcomes sponsors and donations.
+Visit [airdb team😘😝💝🎀](https://github.com/sponsors/airdb) to support us.

 ### Platform & Tools